 When I first joined these groups, I would just post my promos, do my reciprocations and skedaddle.
 Now, I read what other bloggers are posting in these groups outside of the promo posts, and sometimes I post a question myself.
 To get the feedback that I do, makes me feel like people are listening to me and want to help.
 It feels great.

-Be one of those that wants to help others.
+Be one of those that want to help others.

 Do Something for Yourself every day.